mithi/algorithm-playground/princeton-1/union-find/README.md

 ![](./img/UF-08.png)

 ## WEIGHTED QUICK UNION DATA STRUCTURE
  - Same as quick-union except for the following differences
  - Maintain an extra array which keeps the number of objects of the tree with root `i`
- - size of tree = number of objects of that three
+ - size of tree = number of objects of that tree
  - size of tree with root `i` stored at index `i` of array
  - CHECK IF TWO NODES ARE CONNECTED
    - if nodes `A` and `B` have the same root, then they are connected